wreck-lab/docs/phat2/extra-cooling.md

 The installation of the heatsinks provided with the board can improve the cooling of some fan-less setups.

 Since the installation once more relies on natural convection the same considerations on board orientation apply here.

 The heatsinks shall be installed with their fins and channels oriented vertically to facilitate the upwards flow of the hot air, and improve cooling.

+> **IMPORTANT**
+> The heatsinks must be positioned properly to prevent mechanical interference when installing the printHAT 2 on the Raspberry Pi 3 or 4.
+Make sure that the **bottom row is installed close to the row above** and further away from the board edge.
+Make sure that all the **heatsinks fully cover their cooling pads** on the board.

 ![forced-cooling](../assets/img/phat2_heatsinks.png)